ankur5514/ankur5514/README.md

 - 👋 Hi, I’m @ankur5514
-- 👀 I’m interested in creating somthing out of scratch
+- 👀 I’m interested writing code
-- 🌱 I’m currently learning best coding standerds
+- 🌱 I’m currently learning AWS and working on 2.0
-- 💞️ I’m working with JavaScript
+- 💞️ I’m working with JavaScript and python
-- 📫 Mail: akurishwar89@gmail.com
+- 📫 Mail: ankur@paragondatalabs.com

 <!---
 ankur5514/ankur5514 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.